ka-tsu-ra/minimal-blog/blog/improving-the-cache-performance-of-the-polyfill-service-even-more.md

 In the previos section I omitted the fact that one of the options in the API is to set the User-Agent in the URL via the `ua` query parameter.
 TODO FINISH THIS.

+\----- The part below is not finished, probably no reason to read it -----